|That's supposed to be a skull in a hatbox.|

 "Lives there a dame who isn't a pushover for any kind of stinking gallantry?"

 I could fill the page with examples of this memorable writing.
 But you must discover the rest on your own.
 If you dare...
 Copies of Death Walks on Cat Feet are incredibly scarce but you can find a few copies under a different title and a different pseudonym (see photo at right) for between $15 and $23.
-Or you can purchase my "well read" copy (in the original hardcover using the original more poetic title) at the usual place.
+Or you can purchase my "well read" copy in the original hardcover using the original more poetic title.
+Just drop me an email.